codepath/android_guides/Heterogenous-Layouts-inside-RecyclerView.md

     }
 ```

-Next, we override the `onBindViewHolder` method to configure the `ViewHolder` with actual data that needs to be displayed.
-For our example, we will just distinguish the two different layouts and load them with sample text and image as follows.
+Next, override the `onBindViewHolder` method to configure the `ViewHolder` with actual data that needs to be displayed.
+Distinguish the two different layouts and load them with sample text and image as follows.

 ```java
      /**